RominaSSBatista/Neotropics-thrushes-Project/README.md

 1. NATIONAL SCIENCE FOUNDATION and FUNDAÇÃO DE AMPARO À PESQUISA DO ESTADO DE SÃO PAULO - FAPESP: 2012/50260-6, TITLE OF THE PROJECT "ASSEMBLY AND EVOLUTION OF THE AMAZONIAN BIOTA AND ITS ENVIRONMENT: AN INTEGRATED APPROACH".
 Principal Investigators (PI): [Lúcia Lohmann](http://lattes.cnpq.br/3340828165410597)
 (IB-USP) e [Joel Cracraft](http://www.amnh.org/our-research/staff-directory/joel-l.-cracraft/) (AMNH).

-2. Coordination for the Improvement of Higher Education Personnel (CAPES), A Doctoral Fellowship for Interneship abroad to Romina Batista.
+2. Coordination for the Improvement of Higher Education Personnel (CAPES), A Doctoral Fellowship for Internship abroad to Romina Batista.

 3. The Antonelli Lab (funding provided to Alexandre Antonelli from the European Research Council under the European Union’s Seventh Framework Programme [FP/2007-2013, ERC Grant Agreement n.
 331024], the Wallenberg Foundation for a  Wallenberg Academy Fellowship, and the Swedish Research Council [2015-04857]).